 Filipino-American flutist Norman Menzales joined the Great Falls Symphony of Montana

-as Principal Flutist in 2012 and was appointed the same position with the Wyoming Symphony Orchestra and Colorado’s Fort Collins Symphony in 2013.
+as Principal Flute in September 2012 and holds the same position with the Wyoming Symphony Orchestra and Colorado’s Fort Collins Symphony.

 Praised for his “...warm, attractive sound” by the Winston-Salem Journal, Menzales has performed with the Buffalo Philharmonic in New York, the Erie Chamber Orchestra in Pennsylvania, the Boulder Philharmonic in Colorado, and the Western Piedmont Symphony in North Carolina.
 He has appeared at the Aspen, Bowdoin, Colorado College, Eastern and Sarasota Music Festivals.

 As a soloist, Menzales was awarded top prizes in Young Artist Competitions sponsored by the Atlanta, Central Ohio, Pittsburgh, and Rochester Flute Associations and performed concerti with the Fort Collins Symphony, North Carolina School of the Arts Solisti Symphony, the Eastman Chamber Orchestra, and Ars Nova Musicians of New York.

 As an enthusiastic educator, Menzales is on the music faculty of Western Nebraska Community College and the Interlochen Arts Flute Intensive.
 He also maintains a private studio of in-person and online students and has given masterclasses at numerous institutions across the United States, Canada and South America.
 Menzales is a founding member and president of the Montana Flute Association, a non-profit organization whose goal is to cultivate, promote, sponsor, and develop the appreciation of the flute and flute music among its members and the general public.

 When not playing the flute, Norman enjoys hiking, eating, binge-watching tv shows, reading, drag performances and spending as much time as he can with his husband.